 Who gets vestibulodynia?

 Vestibulodynia usually affects sexually active women aged 20 to 40, but younger and older women may also be affected.
-It affects pale skinned races and Asians, but is rare in women of African descent.
+It affects pale skinned races and Asians, but is reported to be rare in women of African descent.

 How is it diagnosed?